limisen/projektet/Documentation/README.md

 I also worked with some discussion about web hosting services and very shortly things about code, like things to keep in mind when using other peoples code.

+last thing I did was to change the paths to _About me/The project_ to the link instead of the path.
+Both in the top nav and footer.

 ---
 ### Day .. ....
 2021